Drink like a Mexican kingpin: 'El Chapo' beer launched by daughter

-GUADALAJARA, Mexico, Jan 16 (Reuters) - Have a cold one, have an “El Chapo” beer.
+GUADALAJARA, Mexico (Reuters) - Have a cold one, have an “El Chapo” beer.
 That’s the message of Alejandrina Guzman, whose company has developed a craft beer dedicated to her infamous, incarcerated kingpin father Joaquin “El Chapo” Guzman.

 The beer is part of the “El Chapo 701” brand, which has already launched a clothing line, and gets its name from when Forbes named him the 701st richest person in the world in 2009.
 Forbes estimated his net worth at $1 billion at the time.